hackerzhuli/com.hackerzhuli.code/README.md

 - Please make sure you test the changes before you submit (only on the platform for which you have changed the code)

 ## Installation
-Uninstall the official package, and install this fork in Package Manager.
+This package can be installed alongside the official Visual Studio Editor package without conflicts.
+Simply install this fork through the Package Manager by git url.

 Check out this awesome screenshot, every popular C# code editor detected by Unity Editor on Windows:
 ![image](Images/Unity%20Editor%20External%20Script%20Editor%20Detection.png)